lakshaysharma2876/apna-bazaar/README.md

 - **Multer** - File upload handling middleware

-The frontend of the website is deployed on Vercel.
-The backend of the website is deployed on Render.
+The frontend of the website is deployed on Vercel --> https://apna-bazaar-qell.vercel.app/ The backend of the website is deployed on Render --> https://apna-bazaar-t1qf.onrender.com/         (use /api/products to see the api listings)

 ## 📁 Project Structure